 The W. Turrentine Jackson Award (author of a dissertation judged to be the most outstanding on any aspect of the history of the American West in the twentieth century):

-Megan Asaka, “The Unsettled City: Migration, Race, and the Making of Seattle’s Urban Landscape” (Yale University, 2014).
+Megan Asaka, “The Unsettled City: Migration, Race, and the Making of Seattle’s Urban Landscape” (New Haven: Yale University, 2014).

 The Norris and Carol Hundley Award (best book published in history during a calendar year by a scholar living in the region served by the Branch):

 Charles F. Walker, University of California, Davis, for: The Tupac Amaru Rebellion (Cambridge: Harvard University Press, 2014).